Here for health, here to help

 Below is a sampling of programs available to UnitedHealthcare members.
 Please remember to read your enrollment materials to find the resources and programs available under your plan.

-Access your plan details easily
+Easily access your plan details

-With myuhc.com®, you’ve got your own personalized health hub built to help you manage your health plan 24/7.
+With myuhc.com®, you’ve got your own personalized health hub to help you manage your health plan 24/7.
 With myuhc.com, you can check in on your plan whenever you want — which helps make it easier to stay on top of your benefit details.

 • Search for a network doctor